tensorflow/tfjs-core/README.md

 ```

 #### Yarn vs NPM
-It's up to you.
+Generally speaking it's up to you.
 Yarn is fully interoperable with npm.
 You can either do `yarn` or `npm install`.
-To add package, you can do `yarn add pgk-name` or `npm install pkg-name`.
-We use yarn since it is better at caching and resolving dependencies.
+However we use yarn, and if you are adding or removing dependencies you should use yarn to keep the `yarn.lock` file up to date.

 #### Code editor
 We recommend using [Visual Studio Code](https://code.visualstudio.com/) for